-Since version 5.5 of MySQL, InnoDB has been the default engine of MariaDB.
-While InnoDB supports row locking and real transactions for better crash protection (opposed to MyISAM), the internal data structure is more complex than MyISAM's, which leads to larger table sizes, slower writes, slower full table scans and slower handling of BLOBs and CLOBs.
+InnoDB is the default storage engine of MariaDB.
+While InnoDB supports row locking and real transactions for better crash protection, the internal data structure is more complex compared to simpler storage engines like MyISAM.
+This leads to larger table sizes, slower writes, slower full table scans and slower handling of BLOBs and CLOBs.
 Also, backup and recovery via mysqldump/mysql is slower.